brycewray/eleventy_solo/src/posts/2020/07/chasing-100-tips-optimizing-website.md

 But I don't argue with the data, and one test after another has shown me web "fonts" slow down my site---not a lot, to be sure, but enough to matter.

 That's also turned out to be the case when I provide them "locally," as opposed to pulling them directly off (*e.g.*) [Google Fonts](https://fonts.google.com), even after trying a [variety](https://csswizardry.com/2020/05/the-fastest-google-fonts/) of [excellent](https://www.reich-consulting.net/web-development/loading-web-fonts-without-performance-penalty-from-lighthouse/) [advice](https://www.filamentgroup.com/lab/load-css-simpler/) from very smart folks.
 Consequently, I go with system "fonts," however much I'd like to use [certain](https://fonts.google.com/specimen/Public+Sans?vfonly) [typefaces](https://fonts.google.com/specimen/Vollkorn?vfonly) I admire.

-**Update, 2020-08-01**: Indeed, a couple of weeks later, I realized I'd rather take a tiny "hit" on the Lighthouse Performance score rather than *not* have those typefaces I like so much---so they're back.
-Oddly, this decision came in part after I realized I'd willingly risk losing a Lighthouse point or two by [off-loading my images-handling hassles](/posts/2020/07/transformed) to [Cloudinary](https://cloudinary.com).{.yellowBox}

 If your response is "Damn the performance hit, full speed ahead with Google Fonts":